5-HT2C receptor: Function

 Fluoxetine acts as a direct 5-HT_{2C} antagonist in addition to inhibiting serotonin reuptake, however, the clinical significance of this action is variable.
-Several tetracyclic antidepressants, including mirtazapine and Mianserin, as well as certain Tricyclic antidepressant such as Amitriptyline and Clomipramine are potent 5-HT_{2C} antagonists; this action may contribute to their efficacy.
+Several tetracyclic antidepressants, including mirtazapine and mianserin, as well as certain tricyclic antidepressants such as amitriptyline and clomipramine are potent 5-HT_{2C} antagonists; this action may contribute to their efficacy.

 An overactivity of 5-HT_{2C} receptors may contribute to depressive and anxiety symptoms in a certain population of patients.
 Activation of 5-HT_{2C} by serotonin is responsible for many of the negative side effects of SSRI and SNRI medications, such as sertraline, paroxetine, venlafaxine, and others.
 Some of the initial anxiety caused by SSRIs is due to excessive signalling at 5-HT_{2C} receptors.
 5-HT_{2C} receptors exhibit constitutive activity in vivo, and may retain the ability to influence neurotransmission in the absence of ligand occupancy.
 Thus, 5-HT_{2C} receptors do not require binding by a ligand (serotonin) in order to exhibit influence on neurotransmission.
 Inverse agonists may be required to fully extinguish 5-HT_{2C} constitutive activity, and may prove useful in the treatment of 5-HT_{2C}-mediated conditions in the absence of typical serotonin activity.
 In addition to the evidence for a role of 5-HT_{2C} receptor stimulation in depressive symptoms there also is evidence that activation of 5-HT_{2C} receptors may have beneficial effects upon certain aspects of depression, one group of researchers found that direct stimulation of 5-HT_{2C} receptors with a 5-HT_{2C} agonist reduced cognitive deficits in mice with a TPH2 loss-of-function mutation.

 5-HT_{2C} receptors mediate the release and increase of extracellular dopamine in response to many drugs, including caffeine, nicotine, amphetamine, morphine, cocaine, and others.
 5-HT_{2C} antagonism increases dopamine release in response to reinforcing drugs, and many dopaminergic stimuli.
 Feeding, social interaction, and sexual activity all release dopamine subject to inhibition of 5-HT_{2C}.
 Increased 5-HT_{2C} expression reduces dopamine release in both the presence and absence of stimuli.